WordPress Connector Install and Configure

-- User Identifier and Secret Token: See Authentication.
+- User Identifier and Secret Token: See API Tokens.

 - Project ID and target locales: You can find these while viewing your project in Smartling.
 Select API from the top menu, and then select the v 1.0 tab.
 Project Settings > API.

 - In WordPress, go to Smartling > Settings (

 - In the Account Info section, set the following fields:

 - Profile Name: Enter a descriptive name for the profile.

 - Active: Select Active if you want to use this profile right away.

 - Project ID: See note at the beginning of this section.